aws-samples/cfn101-workshop/content/basics/templates/template-and-stack/index.md

     :::code{language=shell showLineNumbers=false showCopyAction=true}
     cd cfn101-workshop/code/workspace
     :::
-    1. Run `awscli` command to create the stack.
-The required parameters `--stack-name` and `--template-body` has been pre-filled for you.
+    1. Use the AWS CLI to create the stack.
+The required parameters `--stack-name` and `--template-body` have been pre-filled for you.
     :::code{language=shell showLineNumbers=false showCopyAction=true}
     aws cloudformation create-stack --stack-name cfn-workshop-s3 --template-body file://template-and-stack.yaml
     :::